Why asbestos was used

-Asbestos was used widely to make building materials more rigid and fire resistant from the 1950s until mid 1980s.
+Asbestos was used in building materials for strengthening, insulation and fire-resistant purposes until the mid 1980s.
 It was banned in 1999.

-Inhaling high quantities of fibres increases the risk of developing an asbestos-related disease.
-You could increase your chances of getting this type of disease if you:
+Inhaling asbestos fibres increases the risk of developing an asbestos-related disease.
+You could increase the risk of getting this type of disease if you:

 - work on or near damaged asbestos-containing materials